Raising Ducks for Meat

-Before your ducklings arrive, you will need to prepare a brooder pen for them.
-They need a heat lamp to keep them warmed to 95 degrees F for the first week.
-Each week afterwards you will reduce the temperature by 5 degrees.
-If they are crowded under the lamp, they are too cold.
-If they are as far from the lamp as they can get, it’s too warm.
-Be sure to check on them often to prevent fatalities from overheating or exposure to cold.
+Before your ducklings hatch or arrive, you will need to prepare a brooder pen for them.
+They need a heat lamp or Brinsea EcoGlow Brooder to keep them at 95 degrees F for the first week.
+Each week

 What, No Swimming?

 Growing up on the farm, we had White Pekins for eggs.
-My Mom made the most delicious cakes with those large, mint green eggs.
+My Mom made the most delicious cakes with those large, pale green eggs.
 I can still remember the fun I had searching for them in the weeds.
-I’ve wanted to raise ducks for a long time and recently placed my first order for Pekin ducklings.
-Most of them are destined for the table, but I plan to keep a few for eggs and for raising more ducklings in the future.
-As I learn more about raising these ducks for meat and eggs, I will share that information with you here, on The Self Sufficient HomeAcre.
+When we bought our homestead I knew I wanted to keep ducks for eggs again.

 Do you raise ducks for meat or eggs?
 What is your favorite breed?